AngeloGalav/image-processing-and-computer-vision/2023-04-17 - Instance Detection - ZCC, Shape Matching, Hugh Transform 1.md

 Computational efficiency is a major requirement in most practical applications.

 This problem is characterized by a _limited variability_ as the assumption deals with the appearance of the object being captured by a _single model image_ (i.e. roughly planar objects or no view-point changes) and the pose is typically either a 2D translation or a 2D roto-translation or a similarity.
-Given the limited variability, the problem can been addressed successfully by _classical computer vision_ techniques, the major applications dealing mainly with the space of industrial vision.
-Instead, Category-level Object Detection aims at detecting certain kind of object(s) (e.g. cars, pedestrians..) regardless of their appearance and pose.
-Due to the high-variability, this problem is addressed by machine/deep learning techniques

 ## Template Matching
 We have a _template_ (or model image) and a _target image_.